 For any one or more of the assessment criteria where the applicant selects 'No', the applicant should use the Action Plan template (included within the application form) to develop a plan to address each outstanding issue and indicate a clear timeframe where full compliance will be met.
-Full compliance must be achieved by 30th June 2021 for initial applications.
-In addition following the initial submission of the application form to the ETB as outlined in step 4 of the 9 step guide, the ETB may decide that the project needs to develop an action plan based on the response outlined within their application form.
+Full compliance must be achieved by 28th June 2024 for initial applications.
+In addition following the initial submission of the application form to the ETB as outlined in step 4 of the 9 step guide, the ETB may decide that the project needs to develop an action plan based onengagement in cycle 1 and taking in considerations from the CIP and PPRM..
 The ETB will provide the applicant with structured feedback as outlined in step 5 (also detailed in section 10.1.1 of this guide) to address the application content and develop the action plan with the applicant.